anhkhoadx/ProximalAPI-Docs/README.md

     01:23:45:67:89:AB

-We also accept other formats as well, although they are all converted to the normalized version:
+We also accept other formats, although these converted to the normalized version:

     Other accepted MAC address formats: